 There’s the caveat: While it might help, there’s no guarantee that laser hair removal can significantly improve that bumpy skin texture.
 But that wasn’t going to stop me from at least giving it a try.

-A little laser hair removal 101: The laser targets melanin in the hair follicle, converting into heat that destroys the stem cells responsible for hair growth.
+A little laser hair removal 101: The laser targets melanin in the hair follicle, converting into heat that damages the follicle and prevents future hair growth.
 Since keratosis pilaris affects the skin around the hair follicle, laser hair removal isn’t exactly a home run treatment for eliminating KP entirely.
-“KP can be genetic but it can also be associated with pregnancy, diabetes, and atopic dermatitis, so sometimes the best treatment for KP is to treat the underlying condition, says Dr. Kirby.
+“KP can be genetic but it can also be associated with pregnancy, diabetes, and atopic dermatitis, so sometimes the best treatment for KP is to treat the underlying condition," says Kirby.

-But since KP does cause a lot of ingrown hairs—which make the bumps look worse—it stands to reason that eliminating that hair growth would at least help smooth things out a little, right?
+But since KP can cause a lot of ingrown hairs—which make the bumps look worse—it stands to reason that eliminating that hair growth would at least help smooth things out a little, right?

 Either way, as I took my first set of progress photos—proudly flashing my arms for the camera for the first time in (apparently) a long while—I was pleasantly surprised when my first instinct wasn’t to open Facetune, but Instagram.
 I toggled right past the filters and tapped “share,” remaining bumps and all.